pact-foundation/docs.pact.io/website/docs/pact_broker/advanced_topics/troubleshooting.md

 ### Disabling the potential duplication checking

-If you wish to turn this name checking feature off, see the [configuration](../configuration.md#checking-for-potential-duplicate-pacticipant-names) page.
+If you wish to turn this name checking feature off, see the [configuration settings](/pact_broker/configuration/settings.md#checking-for-potential-duplicate-pacticipant-names) page.